jlink/property-based-testing-in-kotlin/docs/README.md

 Kotlin is mostly compatible with Java and comes with a nice set of features to make programming on the JVM less burdensome and more functional.

-However, there is not much coverage of _Property-based Testing_ (PBT) in Kotlin.
+However, there is not much coverage of _Property-based Testing_ (PBT) focusing on Kotlin.
 Here are some of the few articles and resources I found:

 - [A short blog series](https://medium.com/default-to-open/property-based-testing-in-kotlin-part-1-56929927b8b8)